Part of the Atlantic is cooling, what this could mean for hurricanes

 Effect on the Atlantic Hurricane Season

-The region experiencing the Atlantic Niña, with abnormally cool waters, lies along the Equator.
+The region that could experience the potential Atlantic Niña, with abnormally cool waters, lies along the Equator.
 This is not in the tropics where hurricanes form.
 There, the water is still quite warm.

 Even so, research has shown that an Atlantic Niña tends to reduce precipitation of the Gulf of Guinea region of Africa.
 This in turn reduces the number of tropical waves coming off the African coast, potentially limiting the number of tropical cyclones.